Thread Medical | Note editing & Note inbox redesign

 Overview.

-Thread Medical is an AI-powered medical scribe tool that takes care of the clinical notes, it transcribes doctor–patient conversations into structured clinical notes.
-It helps small and midsize practices reduce documentation time, minimize admin burden—without the need for manual note-taking or hiring scribes.
+Thread Medical is an AI-powered medical scribe tool that transcribes doctor–patient conversations into structured clinical notes.
+It helps small and midsize practices reduce documentation time and minimize admin burden.

 CHALLENGES & OPPORTUNITES

-Beyond basic functionality — refining for clinical fit
+Beyond basic functionalities — refining for clinical fit

-Beyond basic functionality — refining for clinical fit
+Beyond basic functionalities — refining for clinical fit

 BEFORE THE ENCOUNTER